zhemao/zhemao.github.com/_posts/2012-07-25-programming-avr.markdown

     avrdude -p m328p -P /dev/ttyACM0 -c arduino -b 115200 -U flash:w:ledblink.hex

-The github repository has been update with these as the defaults.
+The git repository has been update with these as the defaults.